A version of this article on things sexual health can be influenced by first appeared on Blood + Milk.

 Holistic sexual wellness looks at sex from a physical, mental, emotional, and spiritual perspective, whatever these words mean to you.
 It allows for the full range of sexual expression and enjoyment, without shame, shoulds, or judgment.

 Sex is a major way people experience pleasure, and you deserve to experience all the pleasures sex has to offer—no matter your size, gender, sexual orientation, or ability, and whether you’re with a partner, in a group, or self-pleasuring.

 Pleasure is a major reason people have sex.
 More than that, pleasure heals.
-Orgasm, for example, is associated with a ton of health benefits including reduced pain and stress, better quality sleep, and improved mental health, among others.
+Orgasm, for example, is associated with a ton of health benefits including reduced pain and stress, better quality sleep, improved mental health, and clearer skin, among others.
 You see most of these benefits in other pleasurable experiences too, sexual or otherwise.